rageworx/fl_imgtk/README.md

 ## How to build ?

+* Just make a symbolic link from your subsystem
+    - ln -s Makefile.gcc Makefile
-* Copy your right Makefile.xxxx to Makefile.
+* MinGW-W64 or MSYS2 may need to copy Makefile.mingw to Makefile.
-    - Ex) MinGW-W64 need do
+    - Eg) MinGW-W64 need do
     ```cp Makefile.mingw Makefile```
 * Then ```make```
+* Or you can use ```make -f Makefile.xxx```

 ## Currently supported

-* OpenMP 3.0 or above with gcc, or supported compiler.
+* OpenMP 3.0 or higher version of gcc, or supported compiler.
-   - Some visual studio not process unsigned for() loop.
+   - Notice: M$ Visual Studio not supports unsigned for() loop.
 * Flip Fl_RGB_Image to horizental or vertical.
 * Rotate Fl_RGB_Image to these :
     1. 90, 180, 270 degrees.
-    2. Or free rotate
+    2. Or free degree rotate
 * Fast rescale with fl_smimg, with supporting these:
     1. Box(nearest)
     2. Bilinear
     3. Bicubic
     4. Lanczos
     5. B-Spline
+    6. ( and more )
 * Draw Fl_Widget to Fl_RGB_Image.
 * Draw Fl_Widget to blurred Fl_RGB_Image.
     - may useful to make background image.
-* Tone mapping (HDR)
+* Tone mappings (HDR)
     1. DRAGO algorithm.
     2. REINHARD algorithm.
-* Color CLAHE
+* RGB-Color CLAHE ( eCLAHE )
 * Kernel matrix filter ( 3x3 to NxN )
 * Crop Fl_RGB_Image to a new Fl_RGB_Image.
 * Merge two different Fl_RGB_Images to a new one.